ornladios/ADIOS2/docs/user_guide/source/advanced/gpu_aware.rst

 .. note::
 Currently only CUDA allocated buffers are supported for device data.

-If ADIOS is build without CUDA support, only buffers allocated on the host are supported.
-If ADIOS is build with CUDA support, by default, the library will automatically detect where does the buffer memory physically resides.
+If ADIOS2 is build without CUDA support, only buffers allocated on the host are supported.
+If ADIOS2 is build with CUDA support, by default, the library will automatically detect where does the buffer memory physically resides.

 Users can also provide information about where the buffer was allocated by using the ``SetMemorySpace`` function within each variable.